p2/smart_rest_sample/README.md

 OAuth Dance
 -----------

 At this point you should have both parameters and you can start the OAuth dance.
-The sample app stores the tokens with their associated api_base and record_id in a local sqlite database, see `tokenstore.py` for details.
+The sample app stores the tokens with their associated api_base and record_id in a local sqlite database, tied to a cookie that gets set in the user's browser.
+See `tokenstore.py` for details.